Drug Shortages and Discontinuations

 For therapeutic alternatives, see CPS (subscription): Phenothiazines: CPhA monograph.
 CPS is available through SHIRP

-Last updated: Jun 5/24
+Last updated: Jun 5, 2024

 Pizotifen 1 mg tablet

-Sandomigran DS - shorting until mid-Oct/24
+Sandomigran DS - shorting until mid-Mar 2025

 For therapeutic alternatives, see RxFiles - Migraine: Acute & Prophylaxis.
 RxFiles is available through SHIRP.

-Pneumococcal 13-Valent Conjugate Vaccine (Prevnar 13)
+Pneumococcal 13-valent conjugate vaccine (Prevnar 13)

 Prevnar 13 has been discontinued and is no longer available for purchase by pharmacies.

-Last updated: Jun 17/24
+Last updated: Jun 17, 2024

-Potassium chloride (Slow-K®)
+Potassium chloride

 Alternative long-acting tablets providing 8 mEq K+: